This Is a Call: Origins

-The song debuted at number 12 on the Modern Rock Tracks chart and quickly rose to a peak of number 2, held off the top by Alanis Morissette's hit "You Oughta Know".
-The song also charted at number 5 on the UK Singles Chart.

-No music video was made for the song: however, the band played the song live on the Late Show with David Letterman toward the end of the summer in 1995.
-It was the band's first national television performance.
-Since this performance David Letterman has become an avid fan of the band and Foo Fighters have played on the show 11 times including his last show.

-In other media

-"This Is a Call" was released as a downloadable content in the 2007 video game series Rock Band on December 23, 2008.

 Lyrics

 Dave Grohl said about the song: "The chorus says 'This is a call to all my past resignation'.
 It's just sort of like a little wave to all the people I ever played music with, people I've been friends with, all my relationships, my family.
 It's a hello, and in a way a thank you."

 "'This Is A Call' just seemed like a nice way to open the album, y'know, 'This is a call to all my past resignations...'
 I felt like I had nothing to lose, and I didn't necessarily want to be the drummer of Nirvana for the rest of my life without Nirvana.
 I thought I should try something I'd never done before and I'd never stood up in front of a band and been the lead singer, which was fucking horrifying and still is!"